daniel-kukiela/LotmaxxSnapshot/README.md

 - At the top of `Start G-code` add `;simage` and/or `;gimage` depending on your needs.
 If you're unsure which one you need - add both.
 ![G-code](images/cura_4.jpg "G-code")

-# TL;DR
+# Support

-Everyone knows that programmers turn coffee into code.
-If you like this code, maybe consider [equipping me with more coffee](https://www.paypal.com/paypalme/danielkukiela)?
+If you enjoy my work here, maybe [consider leaving me a tip](https://www.paypal.com/paypalme/danielkukiela)?